m-lamarre/WeThinkCode_SocialTech/README.md

 * `npm install`
 * `react-native run-ios`

 **Note: to run on android, you need to have a running emulator.
-Then call `react-native run-android`**
+Then call** `react-native run-android`

+## The Team

+* Owen Exall - who was incharge of building the QR Scanner & the QR Code Generating apps
+* Robert Jones - who was our business liaison and in charge of the business model
+* Miriam Lamarre - who was in charge of design, mock-ups, front end and the presentation